nikhil2510/Marble_Code_Challenge/README.md

-# Marble_Code_Challenge
-Developing a sidewalk detector
+Developing a sidewalk detector using ROS Indigo

 The node is named "Sidewalk_Detector".